MasterCloudApps-Projects/chess/README.md

 # Patterned NodeJS
-**Software Design Patterns implemented on JavaScript using NodeJS.**
+**Software Design Patterns using JavaScript, on a NodeJS chess engine.**

-# Launch chess app
+# Launching the chess engine
-It is possible to execute the app for development purposes or to just run the app.
-So, there are two scripts for that: start and dev.
+It is possible to execute the application for development purposes (with enabled auto-reload), or to just normally run it.
+As such, there are two scripts for these scenarios: *start* and *dev*.

 Normal execution
 ```